Pro Gamer-turned-Streamer Bunny FuFuu, Gaming & eSports

 However, the pro-turned-streamer does note that there is space for strategy games.
 This is because the touchscreen input can be enough for the right game for it to allow for the highest possible amount of skill in the genre.

 Another issue for Bunny FuFuu with mobile gaming becoming competitive is that “mobile games are meant for just passing time, having fun, or [for people who want] to play with their friends.”
-Some games do bring highly-skilled, competitive gameplay to mobile players, as is the case with Raid: Shadow Legends on mobile.
+Some games do bring highly-skilled, competitive gameplay to mobile players, as is the case with Raid: Shadow Legends.
 Shadow Legends, of course, retains its desktop offering for anyone who feels the same as FuFuu.

 Speaking on the current competitive mobile scene, the streamer says that the hardware isn’t where it needs to be just yet.
 Due to mobile units lacking, the skill cap of what can be achieved has ended up being skewed near the top.
 Bunny FuFuu states that his results in a good player being able to beat a great player.
 This needs to be avoided if the highest level of competition is to be created.